darrenjw/blog/reaction-diffusion/DraftPost.md

 [![a frame](sir-rre.png)](sir-rre.mp4)

+Again, we see that the deterministic model is quite different to the stochastic version, and kind-of boring.

 ## Further reading

 All of the code used to generate the plots and movies in this post is available in an easily runnable form in my [blog repo](https://github.com/darrenjw/blog/tree/master/reaction-diffusion).
-Further details relating to stochastic reaction-diffusion modelling can be found in Chapter 9 of my textbook, [Stochastic modelling for systems biology, third edition](https://github.com/darrenjw/smfsb).
+Further details relating to stochastic reaction-diffusion modelling based on the RDME can be found in Chapter 9 of my textbook, [Stochastic modelling for systems biology, third edition](https://github.com/darrenjw/smfsb).

 #### eof